Electroweak phase transition via Dilaton in Two-Time Physics: INTRODUCTION

-At present, there is another important topic in Particle Physics, explaining matter-antimatter asymmetry which needs a more powerful CP-violation source in the SM, new triggers for the first-order phase transition.
-This can be dark matter or new heavy bosons as researching in Refs.~\cite{sakharov,BSM, SMS, dssm, munusm, majorana, thdm, ESMCO, lr,phonglongvan,ppf,r331,Furey:2018drh,Buras:2012dp,1101.4665}.
-Dilaton can be a new source for baryogenesis.
-So we examine the details of electro-weak phase transition in the 2T model.
+As mentioned, the matter-antimatter asymmetry (baryon asymmetry) is an important topic in Particle Physics and Cosmology.
+To explain this, there are currently two scenarios: Leptongenesis and Baryogenesis.
+Baryogenesis requires a more powerful CP-violation source in the SM, new triggers for the first-order electroweak phase transition.
+According to current research, the triggers can be DM or new heavy bosons Refs.~\cite{5percent,sakharov,BSM1,BSM2,BSM3,majorana,thdm1,thdm2,ESMCO,phonglongvan1,phonglongvan2,phonglongvan3,phonglongvan4,dssm,munusm,lr,ppf1,ppf2,ppf3,r331a,r331b,r331c,r331d,r331e,Buras:2012dp,1101.4665a,1101.4665b}.

-Overall, in the 2T model, these two problems are not yet analyzed in details.
-Extra-Dimension and dilaton boson can be new materials for both these puzzles.
-Moreover, we recognize that the asymmetry and inflation problems have a deep connection.
-In this sense, multi-dimensional (with just one-time dimension) models can solve the cosmic expansion problem but cannot explain the matter-antimatter asymmetry, since there is no strong enough source for CP and B violation.
-Thus, the case with one time-like dimension should be considered, and as we will show below, the 2T model can give a suitable picture of the above-mentioned matter-antimatter asymmetry.
+We also recognize that the matter-antimatter asymmetry has a deep connection with the number of dimensions of space-time, especially the number of time dimension increases, the number of particles is likely to increase as well.
+The 2T model, therefore, has both an extra-dimensional effect and one exotic particle (Dilaton) but this problem is not yet analyzed in detail, i.e, extra dimensions and Dilaton boson can be new materials for the EWPT.
+Therefore, we will analyze the role of Dilaton in the EWPT problem in this article.

 This article is organized as follows.
-In section \ref{sec2}, we summarize the 2T model and 2T SM with the boson, lepton and Higgs sectors.
-In section \ref{sec3}, we derive the effective potential in 1T model by gauge fixing technique, this potential has the contribution from the dilaton, which is a function of temperature, VEV and mass of the dilaton .
-We analysis in details structure of phase transition, find the first order phase transition and show constraints on mass of the dilaton .
-In section \ref{sec4}, the metric of 2T model is reduced to the Randall-Sundrum (RS) Model and we show that the dilaton can be inflaton by the slow-roll picture.
+In section \ref{sec2}, we summarize the 2T model and 2T SM with the boson, lepton, and Higgs sectors.
+In section \ref{sec3}, we derive the effective potential in the 1T model by using the gauge fixing technique, this potential has the contribution from the Dilaton, which is a function of temperature, VEV, and mass of the Dilaton.
+We analyze in detail the structure of phase transition, find the first-order phase transition, and show constraints on the mass of the Dilaton.
 Finally, we summarize and make outlooks in section \ref{sec5}.